EvanQuan/vmath-plus/README.md

 ### Buffer settings

-By default, For the buffer functions `g:vmath_plus#analyze_buffer()` and `g:vmath_plus#report_buffer()`, the report buffer resizes to fit only the text of the report to be as unobtrusive as possible.
+By default, For the buffer functions `<Plug>(vmath_plus#normal_analyze_buffer)`, `<Plug>(vmath_plus#visual_analyze_buffer)` and `<Plug>(vmath_plus#report_buffer)`, the report buffer resizes to fit only the text of the report to be as unobtrusive as possible.
 If you do not want the buffer to be resized, you can disable it in your `vimrc` with:
 ```vim
 let g:vmath_plus#resize_buffer = 0
 ```

 The report message expands to fit the window width in both the label spacing and in the label abbreviations.
 The aim is to the make the message both more readable for wide windows and to prevent it from overflowing to multiple lines for small windows and thus creating an annoying `Press ENTER or type command to continue` prompt.

 By default, the report buffer uses the same message as the echoed report.
 However, since it does not suffer from the single-line constraint as the echoed report, there is no need to shorten it.
 If you would like the report buffer to always use full labels no matter the window width, you can disable buffer label resizing in your `vimrc` with:
 ```vim
 let g:vmath_plus#resize_buffer_labels = 0
 ```